-Before you start your course, your Supervisor will need to complete a Job Hazard Identification Form (JHIF) in order to obtain health clearance.
-When necessary, students will need to make an appointment with Occupational Health; this is arranged through your Supervisor.
-Details can be found on Nexus (bit.ly/ICRoccupationalhealth).
+Before you start your course, you will need to obtain health clearance.
+When necessary, students will need to make an appointment with Occupational Health; this is arranged through our OH provider.
+Details can be found on Nexus (https://go.icr.ac.uk/occupationalhealth).
 Confidentiality is assured to all students and employees.
 The following services are available: